Shopify/flash-list/documentation/docs/guides/masonry-layout.md

 ) => number;
 ```

-Allows you to change the column widths of the list.
+`getColumnFlex` allows you to change the column widths of the list.
 This is helpful if you want some columns to be wider than the others.

 Example: